 All authentication and authorization errors are caught by the application and logged.

-For eScreening authentication errors, the system will prompt the user a total of three times and then redirect the user to an error page instructing the user to see the clerk. eScreening authorization errors should be rare, but if they occur, the user will be directed to the page instructing the user to see the clerk.
-The clerk can adjust the user’s settings as needed.
+For IRDS authentication errors, the system will prompt the user a total of three times and then lock the user account and provide them with a message to see the system administrator.
+IRDS authorization errors should be rare, but if they occur, the user will be notified contact their system administrator.
+The administrator can adjust the user’s settings as needed.

-For VistA authentication issues, the system will prompt the user several times before redirecting the error page.
-For VistA authorization issues, the application will direct the user to the error page after the first failure.
-The clerk can then coordinate with external VA resources to resolve the user’s VistA access issues.

 Dependent System(s)

-eScreening is dependent upon VistA for authorizing Veterans and uploading Veteran assessment data.
-For persistent failures connecting to VistA or performing VistA operations, the system administrator should verify the VistA connection information in ".\WEB-INF\classes\gov.va.med.vistalink.connectorConfig.xml" is correct by coordinating with VistA support resources.
-Changes to the VistA configuration file will be picked up on subsequent requests.
-When changing the configuration, set the encrypted flag to “false.”
-This will cause the system to encrypt the connection information and then set the flag back to “true.”

-<connector jndiName="vljtestconnector" ip="54.235.74.13"

-port="8000" primaryStation="500" access-code="SGll8EpcOHZe9oXgwuPsFg=="

-verify-code="JQ9S3/VDJAQJO39bZVcqP8q3W8JSIxt9" encrypted="true"

-enabled="true" timeout="15" always-use-default-as-min="false" />

-Other than configuration errors, there is nothing that can be done resolve VistA access or connectivity issues within eScreening; all other errors must be resolve in cooperating with VistA support.
+IRDS is dependent upon CDW for retrieving Veteran PII/PHI data.
+IRDS is also dependent on VLER Direct to submit secure messages to outreach personnel regarding high risk veterans.
+For persistent failures connecting to CDW or VLER Direct, there’s nothing that can be done resolve access or connectivity issues within IRDS; all other errors must be resolved in cooperating with CDW or VLER Direct support.

 Troubleshooting

-Troubleshooting eScreening issues consists of checking the logs and tweaking configuration settings.
+Troubleshooting IRDS issues consists of checking the logs and tweaking configuration settings.
 Most application behavior cannot be adjusted without modifying code.
-The following table summarizes the types of errors and resolution procedures likely to occur in eScreening:
+The following table summarizes the types of errors and resolution procedures likely to occur in IRDS: